 Your credit history will need to be assessed.
 Having a poor credit score, or indeed no credit history at all will require support from a specialist lender.

-Compared to a residential mortgage, you can expect the minimum deposit for buy to let to be higher.
+Compared to a residential mortgage, you can expect the buy to let minimum deposit to be higher.
 This is typically between 25% and 40%.
 Much like standard residential mortgages, the larger the deposit is, the better the rate.

 Again, varying across the lender spectrum, property usage can be a factor to be considered.
 Landlords looking to offer single assured short-term tenancies will be less likely to require a specialist lender than those offering holiday lets or multiple occupancy.

-For seasoned landlords with large portfolios it can actually be more difficult to secure a BTL mortgage.
-Although lender dependent, there can be restrictions on the maximum number of properties in your portfolio, commonly up to 10.
+For seasoned landlords with large portfolios, securing a Buy-to-Let (BTL) mortgage can present additional challenges.
+Depending on the lender, there may be restrictions on the maximum number of properties allowed in your portfolio, often capped at around 10.

 11 Riverside Studios